iknek/iknek.github.io/content/post/nixu-hacking-ctf/nixu-hacking-ctf.md

 aliases = ["pentest"]
 +++

-I recently stumbled across the Nixu Corporation’s CTF page, and decided to try my hand at the Hackin challenge.
+I recently stumbled across the Nixu Corporation’s CTF page, and decided to try my hand at the 'Hackin' challenge.
 Please note that whilst, yes, I am publishing this on a public blog, this page will not be indexed, and the job posting which the CTF was linked from is now gone, so the chance of me ruining the CTF is near non-existent.

 <!--more-->